SSH — Backing up your database

 Please note the following when you run this command:

-• The command does not provide any output.
+• The command does not provide any output, so make sure you do not cancel it.

-• To an inexperienced user, it may appear that the server is not responding — Do not cancel the command action!
-If there is no response from the server, then you can assume that the command is continuing with the backup.
+• If the server does not respond, then you can assume that the command is continuing with the backup.

 • For large databases, a backup can take several minutes to complete.

-You can now use the following FTP article for instructions on how to log into your server and download the .sql file:
+You can now use this FTP article for instructions on how to log into your server and download the database file.

 #!/bin/sh